frame-technology/snippets/README.md

 * Added support for custom filters/tags
 * Added last submitted snippet to reminder email
 * Added a final reminder email
+* Added an email for people that forgot to submit snippets
 * General usability improvements and clean-up